-Arkansas’ first presumptive case of covid-19, the illness caused by the coronavirus, was detected in Pine Bluff on Wednesday, March 11.
+Arkansas’ first presumptive case of covid-19, the illness caused by the coronavirus, was detected in Pine Bluff on Wednesday, March 11, 2020.
 The patient had an out-of-state travel history.

 Symptoms of covid-19, including fever, cough and shortness of breath, have been mild for most people but severe or even deadly for some.
 The elderly and people with underlying health conditions considered most at risk.

-Cumulative covid-19 cases in Arkansas by day
+Active cases by day

-Covid-19 deaths in Arkansas
+Covid-19 cases in Arkansas counties

 A health care provider will decide if a test is appropriate based on the symptoms and possible exposure to the coronavirus.

-The University of Arkansas for Medical Sciences is also offering free online screenings and over the phone at (800) 632-4502.
+The University of Arkansas for Medical Sciences is also offering free screenings online and over the phone at (800) 632-4502.

-For children, Arkansas Children's hospital is offering drive-thru screenings and phone screenings at (800) 743-3616.
+For children, Arkansas Children's Hospital is offering drive-thru screenings and phone screenings at (800) 743-3616.

-Coronavirus screening locations in Arkansas
+Coronavirus testing and screening locations in Arkansas

 Cumulative covid-19 cases in the United States by state

-The outbreak in the United States first emerged in Washington state after a resident tested positive on January 20.
+The outbreak in the United States first emerged in Washington state after a resident tested positive on January 20, 2020.

 Thousands of new cases are now being detected across the country each day.

-Cumulative covid-19 cases worldwide
+Cumulative covid-19 cases 800 days since 100th case

 The ongoing global pandemic can be traced back to November 2019 in Hubei, China.